awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 ## How can I check whether the Amazon EBS CSI driver is installed in my cluster?<a name="csi-migration-faq-check-driver"></a>

 Use `helm list -A` to determine whether the open source Helm chart is installed\.
-Use `aws eks list-addons` to determine whether the Amazon EKS add\-on is installed\.
+Use `aws eks list-addons --cluster-name my-cluster` to determine whether the Amazon EKS add\-on is installed\.

 ## Will Amazon EKS prevent a cluster update to version `1.23` if I haven't already installed the Amazon EBS CSI driver?<a name="csi-migration-faq-update-prevention"></a>